Skip to Content

 Take the Next Step Towards Legal Guidance

-Choosing the right legal partner is vital when handling sensitive issues like paternity.
-At Feldstein Family Law Group P.C., we’re here to help you navigate the complexities of paternity law with compassion and professionalism.
-We encourage you to take advantage of our in-depth knowledge and commitment to client rights.
-Schedule a consultation with our experienced team to explore your legal options, protect your rights, and secure your child’s future.
+Choosing the right legal partner matters when handling sensitive paternity questions.
+At Feldstein Family Law Group P.C., we help you navigate every phase of paternity law with compassion and professionalism.
+We encourage you to access our knowledge and experience, and we remain committed to safeguarding your rights.
+Schedule a consultation with our team to learn about your legal options, protect your interests, and provide for your child’s future.

 To speak with our experienced Burlington paternity lawyers, call us at (905) 581-7222 or contact us online today.